-- Textbook: Robert A. Adams and Christopher Essex, Calculus: A Complete Course, 10th edition, Pearson, ISBN-13: 9780135766781.
-The e-text costs \$64.99 (12 months access) and can be purchased here directly from Pearson: https://www.pearson.com/en-ca/subject-catalog/p/calculus-a-complete-course/P200000002479/9780135766781.
-If you are also planning to take Math 227, the same textbook will be used there, so I strongly recommend getting either this e-text or the paper book (see below).
-Other e-text options are also available, for example some Pearson packages include MyLab coursework.
-These features could be useful to you as additional practice, but will not be required for credit. - The hard copy version of the textbook: Robert A. Adams and Christopher Essex, either Calculus: A Complete Course or Calculus: Several Variables, 10th edition, Pearson.
+- Textbook: Robert A. Adams and Christopher Essex, MyLab Mathematics with Pearson eText --Access Card -- for Calculus: A Complete Course, 10/E, ISBN 9780135732526.
+This package should be available through the UBC bookstore, and gives you access to the textbook and the additional features\ (such as quizzes) for one year.
+If you are also planning to take Math 227, the same textbook will be used there, so I strongly recommend getting either this package or the paper version (see below).
+If you are not planning to take Math 227, a cheaper 180-day access card for the same textbook may be available through other resellers. (\The additional features should be useful to you as additional practice, but will not be required for credit.) - The Pearson course ID is laba73686.
+You will need this to register your e-text.
+For more detailed registration instructions, see here. - The hard copy version of the textbook: Robert A. Adams and Christopher Essex, Calculus: A Complete Course Plus MyLab Mathematics with Pearson eText -- Access Card Package, 10/E, ISBN 9780135732595.
 This is the paper version of the required textbook above, with only minor differences.
-Used copies and older editions are acceptable alternatives and may be less expensive. - Alternative textbooks: Most multivariable calculus textbooks cover a large part of the material required in this class.
-Some are available free of charge, see for example https://personal.math.ubc.ca/~CLP/) and here. → (https://aimath.org/textbooks/approved-textbooks/) However, please be mindful that this is a proof-based course, and that some textbooks omit proofs and/or more advanced topics that we will cover (the epsilon-delta definition of the limit, the rigorous definition of differentiability of multivariable functions, the inverse or implicit function theorems).
+Used copies, editions that only include multivariable calculus (and not single variable), and older editions are acceptable alternatives and may be less expensive. - Alternative textbooks: Most multivariable calculus textbooks cover a large part of the material required in this class.
+Some are available free of charge, see for example here. (https://aimath.org/textbooks/approved-textbooks/) However, please be mindful that this is a proof-based course, and that some textbooks omit proofs and/or more advanced topics (such as the epsilon-delta definition of the limit, the rigorous definition of differentiability of multivariable functions, or the inverse or implicit function theorems) that we will cover.
 You may have to pay more attention in class and/or have to look up other materials if you are using such textbooks.
-If you plan to take Math 227, that course ends with differential forms (Adams-Essex, Chapter 18), which most other calculus books do not cover. - Lecture notes: This year, we have a pilot project to provide a set of typed course notes with exercises and solutions.
-The notes will be based on my lectures and problem sets from the last several years, and will be typeset by one of our TAs (Caleb Marshall) and me.
-This is a project in progress, meaning that we cannot post the full set of notes for the semester in advance because this is not available yet.
-However, we will try to post each week's installment before the material in question is covered in class. - Homework assignments (will be posted on Canvas) - WebWork (must be accessed through Canvas)
+If you plan to take Math 227, that course ends with differential forms (Adams-Essex, Chapter 17), which most other calculus books do not cover. - Homework assignments (will be posted on Canvas) - WebWork (must be accessed through Canvas)

-Your term grade (out of 50%) will be based on WebWork (15%), Longform assignments (15%), midterm (15%), and two engagement surveys (participation grade, 5%).
-Your course grade will be calculated in two ways: (A) 50% term grade + 50% final exam, (B) 60% term grade + 40% final exam.
-Your grade will be the higher of (A) and (B).
+Your course mark will be based on WebWork (20%), Longform homework assignments (20%), midterm (15%), the final exam (40%), and two engagement surveys (5%).
 The grades may be slightly scaled at the end of the course.